Premium video tutorials

 Regularly updated content

-This course features the most up-to-date content aligned to the current PMBOK® Guide, Sixth Edition and new PMP exam released on 26 March, 2018.
+This PMP® course online features the most up-to-date content aligned to the current PMBOK® Guide, Sixth Edition and new PMP® exam released on 26 March, 2018.

 - 47 practical tutorials.

-- Recognize the requirements and application process for the PMP® certification.
+- Recognize the PMP® certification requirements and application process.

 - Recognize the context and constraints of project management and project leadership.